-The average cost of a Phase I Environmental Site Assessment is usually between $1,500 and $6,000, but can be more or less depending on different variables depending on the specifics of the job.
+The average cost of a Phase I Environmental Site Assessment is usually between $1,500 and $6,000 but can be more or less depending on different variables and specifics of the job.

 Anything less than $1,500 – be aware.
 If some estimates you receive are less, just be warned that this person must really need your business, but the quality may be lacking.
 If someone cuts corners on this job, it could end up costing you a much greater fortune.

 Anything more than $6,000 – be aware.
 You’re probably overpaying.